 Is online therapy right for me?

-Online therapy has become really popular (or, you know, the only option) over the last year, but you may still be on the fence.
-Maybe you've been trying to wait out the lockdown, and now it's gone on this long, what's a little more?
+Online therapy has become really popular (or, you know, was the only option) over the last few years, but you may still be on the fence.
 But you are also looking for more support (since you landed on this page).
 You deserve that support and you deserve it now.

 At the beginning of lockdown, about a third of my clients decided to pause their sessions "for a few weeks until we can get back to the office."
 It was understandable.
 Therapy is such an intimate, special thing that it felt as if that could never be replicated on a virtual platform.
 Slowly though, those clients began to trickle back.
 And to all of their surprise, it worked!
 They were moving forward and obtaining goals just like before.
-Many still look forward to the day we get to meet in person, but others still will never schlep to my office again!
+Many chose to stay remote even when in-person services once again became available.

 You never know until you try.
 If it is really not for you after a few sessions, we can discuss in-person if you are local or you can continue your search for an in-person therapist in your local area.

 What are sessions like?

 There is really no difference between how I guide an in-person or virtual session.
 Some therapists require their clients behave a certain way on telehealth, but that's not my style.
 All I ask if that you are not operating a vehicle (I have had more than one side-of-the-road therapy sessions!), you are fully clothed (PJs are OK by me), and you are somewhere private (driveway sessions are a thing).
 Can't get out of bed?
 Start that session anyway!
 Realized you haven't had anything to eat all day?
 Grab a snack.
 Or maybe you want to treat your time with more formality--that is totally up to you.
 Come as you are, as you were, as you want you to be.